allegro/blog/_posts/2022-07-09-mbox-server-driven-ui-for-mobile-apps.md

 Besides defining layouts, MBox also allows us to specify track events on the backend.

 For tracking events, consistency is crucial.
-If events are not triggered under the same scenarios and with the same data on both platforms, it's hard to compare the data and make business decisions.
+If events are not triggered under the same scenarios and with the same data on both platforms, it’s hard to compare the data and make business decisions.

 MBox solves that problem.
 All events tracked on MBox screens are defined on the backend, meaning unified tracking between Android and iOS and across different app versions.